forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 ## Historical and Political Background

+### Background on Ukraine
+* *31 Years of Independence: A Time to Reflect and to Dream* By Ihor Zhdanov.
+Published Aug.
+24 at 11:06 am

+#### 2014 Revolution
+[in work]
+The 2014 is also known as Euromaidan revolution.

+### Background on Russia
+* "Along with all the complexes of a superior nation, Russia has the great inferiority complex of a small country.", Joseph Brodsky Less Than One, 1976 from [Miller, Lukyanov](#miller-lukyanov)

+#### Refs Background on Russia
+##### Miller, Lukyanov
+*Detachment Instead of Confrontation: Post-European Russia in Search of Self-Sufficiency*

+##### Gorbachev BBC Interview 2019
+The former Soviet leader Mikhail Gorbachev full interview - BBC News, 6,873,358 views,8 Nov 2019

 ### Refs General Background

 #### Savranskaya and Blanton 2017
 *NATO Expansion: What Gorbachev Heard*, Declassified documents show security assurances against NATO expansion to Soviet leaders from Baker, Bush, Genscher, Kohl, Gates, Mitterrand, Thatcher, Hurd, Major, and Woerner; Slavic Studies Panel Addresses “Who Promised What to Whom on NATO Expansion?”, <https://nsarchive.gwu.edu/briefing-book/russia-programs/2017-12-12/nato-expansion-what-gorbachev-heard-western-leaders-early>